 Do not take more Tavalisse than your doctor recommends.
 For some drugs, doing so may lead to unwanted side effects or overdose.

 What to do in case you take too much Tavalisse

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 If your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Tavalisse from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This date is typically 1 year from the date they dispensed the medication.